Navigating the Rabbit Hole: Emergent Biases in LLM-Generated Attack Narratives Targeting Mental Health Groups: RQ2: Community Detection

 To better discern network properties at more global levels, we analyze the inherent community structure of the Rabbit Hole network through the application of the Leiden algorithm \citep{traag2019louvain} to $G$.
 The Leiden algorithm offers high utility in directed, weighted network analysis scenarios and is designed to optimize modularity while avoiding the resolution limit.
 By identifying the latent structure of densely connected subgraphs, we seek to reveal patterns of co-targeted attacks affecting multiple entities.

 As follow-up, we inspect the distribution of mental health entities across the organization of network communities (Figure~\ref{fig:rh_network_mh_entities}).
 To quantify this, we compute the Gini coefficient over the \texttt{MHSet} entities and their assigned communities.
-The resulting score of $0.7$ shows that MH entities are concentrated within a small region of the Rabbit Hole network's narrative structure and that they are, therefore commonly co-targeted.
+The resulting score of $0.7$ shows that MH entities are concentrated within a small region of the Rabbit Hole network's narrative structure, likely within tightly knit groupings.
+Since edges are formed by successive occurrences of target groups, this points to a chaining of repeated attacks to MH groups across iterations.
 In turn, the presence of such a structure implies a narrative sinkhole such that if the toxic generative progression once enters this narrative of targeted attacks against MH entities, it becomes likely for it to remain.

 Assessment of the community distribution reveals that $75.9\%$ of all MH entities lie within just two communities (Table \ref{tab:mh_communities}).
 The first, $C_1$, appears to be a clinically specific list of mental health disorders, containing terms such as ``people with bipolar disorder,” ``people with dyslexia,” and ``people with panic disorder.” $C_2$, on the other hand, represents broad, socially constructed terms such as ``people with mental health issues,” ``those with mental illnesses,” and ``individuals with a history of mental illness.”